Functions Development Guidelines

 return request.ok(); -

-Save the changes and, depending on the version of Functions you use (v1 or v2), either restart the Module or confirm creating a new Package Revision and deploy it.
+Save the changes and, depending on your Functions version (v1 or v2), either restart the Module or create a new Package Revision and deploy it.

 -